 This partnership provides children with an opportunity to experience the arts.

-Medicine Hat College is rightfully proud of its Conservatory of Music & Dance with a long and rich history dating back to the college’s earliest years in the late 1960s.
+Medicine Hat College is rightfully proud of its conservatory with a long and rich history dating back to the college’s earliest years in the late 1960s.
 Founded on the assumption that a small college in a small centre could still provide the very best cultural education and artistic enrichment to its community, the conservatory worked hard to attract professional musicians and dancers, often of a national stature, to serve as faculty and to enrich the city’s cultural life.
 Students have regularly continued to win outstanding recognition in competitions and festivals from local to international, and many have been recruited by top schools and embarked upon professional careers in music, dance and the arts.
 Through performances and other cultural events, the community continues to be blessed by a high level of cultural enrichment that is the envy of far larger centres.

 We invite you to join our rich variety of programs.